rhowardstone/prompts/README.md

-CLAUDE-template.txt  :  rudimentary 'memory' scratchpad for claude with directives (written for Opus 4.1's idiosyncracies, but helps with later models too)
+CLAUDE-template.txt  :  rudimentary 'memory' scratchpad for claude with directives (written for Opus 4.1's idiosyncracies, but helps with later models too) [[See my memory DB integration with Claude Code](https://github.com/rhowardstone/claude-code-memory-system) using pre- and post-compaction hooks for a more advanced take on this]

 Everybody wants to be somebody now.docx  :  Persona: "George Carlin died, and came back 12 years later, vaguely buddhist enlightened, but still him."